fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Compatibility with plugin Woo Additional Terms by MyPreview.
 * Improved: Added new filter `fc_coupon_code_field_description` to change or add a description below the coupon code field.
 * Fixed: Order summary getting sticky state on mobile when it should not, causing other elements to be overlapping and hidden.